British Airways grounds nearly all flights as pilots strike

 BA said in a statement: "We understand the frustration and disruption Balpa's strike action has caused our customers.
 After many months of trying to resolve the pay dispute, we are extremely sorry that it has come to this."

-BA says it has offered pilots a pay rise of 11.5% over three years but the union says its members want a bigger share of the company's profits.

-The union accuses BA of making massive profits at the expense of workers who made sacrifices during hard times.
+The union accuses British Airways is making big profits at the expense of workers who made sacrifices during hard times.
 A further strike is penciled in for Sept.
 27.

 Union leader Brian Strutton said pilots are determined to be heard.